spring-projects/spring-ai/README.md

 **Prompts:** Central to AI model interaction is the Prompt, which provides specific instructions for the AI to act upon.
-Crafting an effective Prompt is both an art and science, giving rist to the discipline of "Prompt Engineering".
+Crafting an effective Prompt is both an art and science, giving rise to the discipline of "Prompt Engineering".
 These prompts often leverage a templating engine for easy data substitution within predefined text using placeholders.

 Explore more on [Prompts](https://docs.spring.io/spring-ai/reference/concepts.html#_prompts) in our concept guide.